-On November 11, 2008, our Conservator announced a broad-based "Streamlined Modification Program," involving Freddie Mac and certain federal agencies and servicers, which was intended to offer fast-track Mortgage modifications to certain troubled borrowers.
-Effective December 15, 2008, we directed our servicers to begin offering Mortgage modifications to troubled borrowers

-- under this program.
+- On November 11, 2008, our Conservator announced a broad-based "Streamlined Modification Program," involving Freddie Mac and certain federal agencies and servicers, which was intended to offer fast-track Mortgage modifications to certain troubled borrowers.
+Effective December 15, 2008, we directed our servicers to begin offering Mortgage modifications to troubled borrowers under this program.
 This program was replaced in March 2009 by our Home Affordable Modification Program. - We suspended foreclosure sales of occupied homes from November 26, 2008 through January 31, 2009 and from February 14, 2009 through March 6, 2009.
 We suspended evictions on real estate owned properties from November 26, 2008 through April 1, 2009.
-Beginning March 7, 2009, we suspended foreclosure sales for those Mortgages that are eligible for modification under our Home Affordable Modification Program until our servicers determine that the borrower of such a Mortgage is not responsive or that the loan does not qualify for a modification under our Home Affordable Modification Program or any of our other alternatives to foreclosure. - In March 2009, we announced our Relief Refinance and Home Affordable Modification Programs under the MHA Program.
-The Relief Refinance Program is available to eligible borrowers who are not delinquent on their Mortgages and the Home Affordable Modification Program is available to eligible borrowers who are delinquent on their Mortgages or who are current on their Mortgages but who are able to substantiate that they are at risk of imminent default.
+Beginning March 7, 2009, we suspended foreclosure sales for those Mortgages that are eligible for modification under our Home Affordable Modification Program until our servicers determine that the borrower of such a Mortgage is not responsive or that the loan does not qualify for a modification under our Home Affordable Modification Program or any of our other alternatives to foreclosure. - In March 2009, we announced our Relief Refinance and Home Affordable Modification Programs under the HAP.
+The Relief Refinance Program will be available to eligible borrowers who are not delinquent on their Mortgages and the Home Affordable Modification Program will be available to eligible borrowers who are delinquent on their Mortgages or who are current on their Mortgages but who are able to substantiate that they are at risk of imminent default.
 Prior to the implementation of these programs, certain borrowers may not have qualified to refinance or modify their Mortgages.
-We expect that the number of Mortgages and borrowers that could qualify for these programs may be substantial.
-In addition, because the LTV ratio on fixed-rate Relief Refinance Mortgages at origination can be up to 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
-Streamlined underwriting procedures and valuation of properties using an automated valuation model also may apply to certain eligible borrowers.
-Financial incentives are payable to servicers and borrowers who successfully participate in the Home Affordable Modification Program.
+We expect that the number of Mortgages and borrowers that could qualify for these programs to be substantial.
+Generally, we will not charge any delivery fees associated with Relief Refinance Mortgages, except for an adverse mortgage market fee, which we started charging for most Mortgages in March 2008.
+In addition, because the LTV ratio on Relief Refinance Mortgages can be up to 105%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
+Generally, streamlined underwriting procedures and valuation of properties using an automated valuation model also will apply to Relief Refinance Mortgages.
+Financial incentives will be payable to servicers and borrowers who successfully participate in the Home Affordable Modification Program.